 The Greatest Thing in the World Is to Be Saved

-That title is the abiding legacy of Dr. Widen, a great saint who led the building campaign for the 1955 building where most of our Sunday School classes and church offices are.
-I visited him in the hospital about 16 years ago as he was dying.
-He looked up at me from his bed with a smile, and said, “Pastor John, the greatest thing in the world is to be saved.”
+This title — “The Greatest Thing in the World Is to Be Saved” — is the abiding legacy of Dr. Widen, a great saint who led the building campaign for the 1955 building, where most of our Sunday School classes and church offices are.
+I visited him in the hospital about sixteen years ago as he was dying.
+He looked up at me from his bed with a smile and said, “Pastor John, the greatest thing in the world is to be saved.”

-O how we love life at those moments, and cleave to everything precious.
-So it is when you taste the preciousness of being saved from sin.
-Not just the words.
-Not just a fact learned from the Bible, but really feeling that you are justly damned and hopelessly lost and cut off from God and life and joy.
-Then to learn that God has made a way.
-That he will forgive you.
-That he will accept you and love you and work all things for your good.
-That ALL your sins can be forgiven and cast into the deepest sea and never brought up against you any more.
-O, the preciousness of being saved from sin and judgment and hell!
+Oh, how we love life at those moments and cleave to everything precious!
+So it is when you taste the preciousness of being saved from sin — not just the words, not just a fact learned from the Bible, but really feeling that you are justly damned and hopelessly lost and cut off from God and life and joy.
+Then you learn that God has made a way: that he will forgive you, that he will accept you and love you and work all things for your good, that all your sins can be forgiven and cast into the deepest sea and never brought up against you anymore.
+Oh, the preciousness of being saved from sin and judgment and hell!

 But is it biblical to say that the greatest thing in the word is to be saved?
-Well, of course, the greatest thing in the world is GOD.
+Well, of course, the greatest thing in the world is God.
 But Dr. Widen did not mean to compare our experience with God.
 He meant to compare it to all other experiences.
-The reason being saved is the greatest experience in the world is because GOD is the greatest Person in the world, and being saved means being rescued from sin and damnation to know and enjoy God forever.
-If GOD were not the greatest Reality in the universe, being saved to be with him would not be the greatest thing in the universe.
+The reason that being saved is the greatest experience in the world is because God is the greatest Person in the world, and being saved means being rescued from sin and damnation to know and enjoy God forever.
+If God were not the greatest reality in the universe, being saved to be with him would not be the greatest thing in the universe.